Pinecone Alternative

 Is FluxVector production-ready?

 Yes.
-FluxVector runs on PostgreSQL with pgvector HNSW indexes.
+FluxVector runs on database with optimized vector indexes.
 It powers production workloads today.
 The same architecture that powers billion-row Postgres deployments worldwide.

 Can I migrate from Pinecone?